Techie-Qabila/hapify/README.md

 # Hapify
-Do you like [Hapi](https://github.com/hapijs/hapi) Routing format, [Joi](https://github.com/hapijs/joi) validation and [Boom](https://github.com/hapijs/boom) error objects but you don't want to left [Express](https://github.com/expressjs/express) and it's middlewares echosystem!
+Do you like [Hapi](https://github.com/hapijs/hapi) Routing format, [Joi](https://github.com/hapijs/joi) validation and [Boom](https://github.com/hapijs/boom) error objects but you don't want to leave [Express](https://github.com/expressjs/express) and it's middlewares echosystem!
 For the same reasons I creted this library.

 # Usage Example
 ```javascript